 - Does the company has adequate capital to fund its future growth.

-Notes to financial statement
+Notes to accounts

 Immediately following above four statements, you will find a section in the annual report as “notes to financial statements” or “notes to accounts”.